WebDevStudios/wds-acf-blocks/README.md

 ---

 **This requires the `wd_s` theme, but it's probably already been renamed to something else.
-Make sure that you update the path inside the `postcss.config.js` file that is looking for the Tailwind config inside the `wd_s` theme.**
+Make sure that you update the path assigned to the global variable `globalThemePreset` inside the `postcss.config.js` file.
+This sets the path for all of the Blocks' configs to the Tailwind config inside your newly-named theme.**

 ---